PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-06 07:19:25
+Last updated: 2024-04-06 07:19:58
-Random Quote: I hate it when you talk sometimes.
-No... all the time. - Nicky Nichols
+Random Quote: Dad, you can be in all of the fights that you want, but don't get hurt too bad. - Seong Gi-hun